 2. Be Selective With Your Languages

 Choosing which languages to translate your site into might seem like a fairly straightforward task.
-After all, maybe you’ve already determined the countries you want to expand into with your WordPress multilingual site.
+After all, you may have already determined the countries you want to expand into with your WordPress multilingual site.
 However, it’s important that you look to your data for firm evidence around who is accessing your site.

 Your Google Analytics data will tell you the top 10 languages that your visitors browse in.
-You might discover there are people from countries and new markets you hadn’t previously considered.
-If they are accessing your content in English, they would probably appreciate being able to switch to their native language.
+You might discover there are WordPress users from countries and new markets you hadn’t previously considered.
+If they are currently accessing your content in English, they would probably appreciate being able to switch to a translated version in their native language.
 This helps drive trust, helping users feel confident about making a purchase on your WordPress multilingual site,

 It’s also important to be selective with the languages you choose.
 While many WordPress multilingual solutions offer translations in dozens of different languages, it doesn’t mean you should enable every language available.
 Instead, choose only the languages you need for your target audience.